Real-Time Dam Levels

 Catchment & Hydrological Impact

-The Tullaroop Creek acts as the primary lifeblood for Tullaroop Reservoir, making it a cornerstone of the Murray-Darling Basin network.
+Fed primarily by the Tullaroop Creek, this reservoir plays a critical role in the Murray-Darling Basin drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 The Murray-Darling Basin region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance

-Agriculture in the surrounding areas of Victoria depends heavily on the water security provided by Tullaroop Reservoir.
+Beyond standard municipal supply, Tullaroop Reservoir is a vital asset for the regional agricultural economy in Victoria.
 The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Without the buffer provided by this massive 73 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context